-Lydia Hollingsworth Holliday, 1818-1895
+Lydia Hollingsworth Holaday, 1818-1895

 Lydia was a Quaker until the time she married "contrary to discipline" (mcd) and her husband was, effectively, "kicked out," or, in Quaker terms, disowned.
-Her husband did not repent, nor did she as it would seem, so the end of her Quaker life was the civil marriage between she and George Meacham Holliday in 1838.
+Her husband did not repent, nor did she as it would seem, so the end of her Quaker life was the civil marriage between she and George Meacham Holaday in 1838.
 Incidentally, George had also been reported for "attending places of diversion."
 None the less, he did not attempt to repent for either.

 She came from strong Quaker lines, dating back to Valentine Hollingsworth, a founder of the Hollingsworth family in America circa 1682, in the time of William Penn.
 He was a prominent Quaker.